Nuitka/Nuitka/Developer_Manual.rst

 Notice how the frame guard taking is limited and may be avoided, or in best cases, it might be removed completely.
-Also this will play a role when in-lining function, it will not be lost or need any extra care.
+Also this will play a role when in-lining function.
+The frame stack entry will then be automatically preserved without extra care.

 Parameter Parsing
 -----------------